How To Create a Proposal On Upwork That Wins Jobs (With Examples)

 4. Benefits

-Highlight what separates you apart from other Upwork freelancers submitting proposals.
-Think about the benefits of working with you over someone else—your unique selling points (USPs).
+Highlight what separates you from other freelancers on Upwork who are submitting proposals.
+Think about the benefits of working with you over someone else — your unique selling points (USPs).
 These could be your specific background, experience in your niche, or quick turnaround times.

-When you fill out your Upwork proposal, you can choose a duration from the dropdown: less than one month, 1 to 3 months, 3 to 6 months, and more than six months.
+When you fill out your proposal, you can choose a duration from the dropdown: less than one month, one to three months, three to six months, and more than six months.
 You can be more specific in your cover letter and let your client know the estimated turnaround time for the project or individual milestones.

 7. Credentials and experience